pMay2021/owd_be/ses/ses-welcome.md

-# Welcome to OnWhichDate
+Dear {{name}},

-Thank you for creating an account at OnWhichDate.com!
-Your login account is {{email}}.
+Welcome to OnWhichDate.com!
+Your login account is:

+` {{email}}`

 We have no passwords!
-Whenever you need to login, enter your email and fill the one-time code e-mailed to you.
-Even better, just use SMS text for quick additions.
+Whenever you need to login, enter your email and click the magic link sent to you.
+This is secure, and you never have to store and remember a password for us.

-Let's get started.
-Head over to [https://onwhichdate.com](https://onwhichdate.com) and add some some important documents to get started.
+To get started, head over to [https://onwhichdate.com](https://onwhichdate.com) and add a few important documents to get started.
 We suggest:

 1. passport
 2. driving license
 3. mobile phone subscription

-Play around the account and set your defaults, they'll help you save a ton of time!
+Some more tips:

+1. go to [account](https://onwhichdate.com/account) to set some defaults, they'll save you time.
+3. visit [tips](https://onwhichdate.com/tips) for some cool techniques that'll save you even more time!
+4. check out [our plans](https://onwhichdate.com/plans) - they're amazingly affordable.
+5. we're always listening; got suggestions or issues? go to [support](https://onwhichdate.com/support) to submit them.

-We hope to serve you years to come!
+We hope to serve you years to come,

 sincerely,

-OWD team.
+team OWD!